Metaswitch/clearwater-readthedocs/All-in-one EC2 AMI Installation.md

 *  From the EC2 console, make sure you're in the US East region, then select "Instances", "Launch instance" and then "Classic Wizard"
 *  Select the "Community AMIs" tab, and search for "Clearwater"
 *  Press "Select" for the Clearwater all-in-one AMI
-*  Choose the Instance Type you require (m1.small is sufficient to run the node)
+*  Choose the Instance Type you require (you need at least an m1.medium to run the node)
 *  From the remaining pages of parameters, the only ones that need to be set are Name (give the node whatever convenient name you wish), keypair and security group.

 On the last page, press "Launch", and wait for the node to be started by EC2.